 I’ve spent these days implementing the features/fixes I described in my last post, and I’m probably ready to submit the game at this point.

-The first fix I tackled was the issue with the comms UI element, where the previous message would redo it’s typing animation before the next one was animated.
+The first fix I tackled was the issue with the comms UI element, where the previous message would redo it's typing animation before the next one was animated.
 Turns out this was caused by a single line of code I had forgotten to delete.
-Originally, there was only one vaiable to store the message to be displayed, meaning a new message would override the new one even if it’s entry ‘typing’ animation had not finished.
-I replaced the single vaiabe with an array; the first element would be typed, and after it had finished, if there were other messages waiting, it would be
+Originally, there was only one variable to store the message to be displayed, meaning a new message would override the new one even if it's entry 'typing' animation had not finished.
+I replaced the single variable with an array; the first element would be typed, and after it had finished, if other messages were waiting, it would be

-shift()ed from the front and the next one would take it’s place and be typed.
-I had forgotten to remove the call to restart the animation for the new message from my old approach, so now upon recieving a message the animation would be played (causing the old message to reshow), then the new message would be loaded and moved to ther front, and then played for the seconds (and correct time).
-Despite all this this took me over an hour (or even two) to find, since my socket events and event handlers are in different parts of the file.
-That’s debugging for you kids!
+shift()ed from the front and the next one would take its place and be typed.
+I had forgotten to remove the call to restart the animation for the new message from my old approach, so now upon receiving a message the animation would be played (causing the old message to reshow), then the new message would be loaded and moved to the front, and then played for the seconds (and correct time).
+Despite all this took me over an hour (or even two) to find, since my socket events and event handlers are in different parts of the file.
+That's debugging for you kids!

-Aside from a tackling a few other bugs, I also had an issue with physics, the ship would fly in an unweildly manner.
-My approach to the physics was this (I’ll probably have a more in depth explanation of my approach to simple physics soon):
+Aside from tackling a few other bugs, I also had an issue with physics, the ship would fly in an unwieldy manner.
+My approach to the physics was this (I'll probably have a more in-depth explanation of my approach to simple physics soon):

 yand heading (